Project-Counter/cop5/source/10-compliance/04-counter-for-repositories.rst

 Mapping COUNTER Data_Types to Datacite Resource Types
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 The CRD only permits Data_Type Dataset.
 The R5.1 IR allows comprehensive reporting on multiple Data_Types.
 For Data_Repository Host_Types, Dataset remains the default.
-For mixed-content repositories, the full list of COUNTER Data_Types as described in R5.1 at :numref:`data-types` is available.
+For mixed-content repositories, the full list of COUNTER Data_Types as described at :numref:`data-types` is available.

 Many COUNTER Data_Types map exactly to the Datacite metadata schema resource types: